Art and Art History

 Prerequisite(s): ART 1220, or permission of instructor

-ART 3140 COMPUTER GENERATED IMAGERY (3 credits)
+ART 3140 COMPUTER-GENERATED IMAGERY (CGI) I: INTERACTIVE 3D VIRTUAL SPACES (3 credits)

 Prerequisite(s): ART 1220 or permission of the instructor